WDI-SEA/apartment-database/readme.md

     * Willowspring - 30 units
     * Add 3 more properties (you choose name / units)

-###Part 3: Use Your Database
+### Part 3: Use Your Database

 Write down the following sql statements that are required to solve the following tasks.
+Place your answers in `part-3.sql`.

 1. Show all the data in the owners table.
-* Show the names of all owners.
+2. Show the names of all owners.
-* Show the ages of all of the owners in ascending order.
+3. Show the ages of all of the owners in ascending order.
-* Show the name of an owner whose name is Donald.
+4. Show the name of an owner whose name is Donald.
-* Show the age of all owners who are older than 30.
+5. Show the age of all owners who are older than 30.
-* Show the name of all owners whose name starts with an E.
+6. Show the name of all owners whose name starts with an E.
-* Change Jane's age to 30.
+7. Change Jane's age to 30.
-* Change Jane's name to Janet.
+8. Change Jane's name to Janet.
-* Delete the owner named Janet.
+9. Delete the owner named Janet.
-* Show the names of the first three owners in your owners table.
+10. Show the names of the first three owners in your owners table.

-###Bonuses
+11. List all properties sorted by the owners names
+12. Show all of the properties in alphabetical order that are not named Archstone and do not have an id of 3 or 5.

+### Bonuses (attempt at least 2)

 These might require you to look up documentation online, or look at the next section in the notes.

-1. In the properties table change the name of the column "name" to "property_name".
+13. In the properties table change the name of the column "name" to "property_name".
-* Count the total number of properties where the owner_id is between 1 and 3.
+14. Count the total number of properties where the owner_id is between 1 and 3.
-* Show all of the properties in alphabetical order that are not named Archstone and do not have an id of 3 or 5.
-* Show the highest age of all owners.
+15. Show the highest age of all owners.
-* Show the name of all owners whose name starts with an E.
+16. Show the name of all owners whose name starts with an E.
-* List all properties sorted by the owners names

 ---